Friendscover/my-website/about.md

 Currently I am checking out Mastodon.
 If you are using it yourself, feel free to follow me/reach out at [Mastodon](https://mastodon.social/@friendscover).

+Feel free to contact me regarding biogas or biomethane projects.

 ## Stuff I am looking into

 - Digital Mass Balance for Biogasplants
+- Union Database for Biofuels (UDB)
 - No-Till Planting/Planting Green
 - Animal Husbandry/Nutrition (Chickens)